Mahmood-Taghavi/dual_voice/buildVars_ReadMe.txt

 - at "def onAbout" in the below code file: dual_voice\addon\globalPlugins\dual_voice_globalPlugin\__init__.py
 - and also at the link to the latest version in the "readme.md" file!
+- you need also manually set the latest version at the dualvoice.sf.net!